TARGENE/TMLE.jl/docs/src/walk_through.md

 ## Targeted Estimation

-Then each parameter can be estimated by calling the `tmle` function.
+Then each parameter can be estimated by calling the `tmle!` function.
 For example:

 ```@example walk-through
 result, _ = tmle!(cm, dataset)